RYGhub/funkwhale/docs/installation/external_dependencies.rst

-Unless you give a superuser access to the database user, you should also enable some extensions on your database server, as those are required for funkwhale to work properly:
+Unless you give a superuser access to the database user, you should also enable some extensions on your database server, as those are required for Funkwhale to work properly:

 .. code-block:: shell